 Take considered acts of facilitation to improve the experience of the group overall (examples: inviting in those we have not yet heard from, clarifying and summarising points raised, suggesting good timing for a proposal, etc).

-Ownership of intellectual property that is produced while contributing to SFH or any of its associates Projects, is retained by SFH and the projects, and hence the members.
+Ownership of intellectual property that is produced while contributing to SFH or any of its associated Projects, is retained by SFH and/or the projects, and hence the members.

-All members at SFH agree to transfer all intellectual property rights and interests (including copyright) in any ideas or materials they create relating to their provision of services at SFH or a Project to SFH.
+All members at SFH agree to transfer all intellectual property rights and interests (including copyright) in any ideas or materials they create relating to their provision of services to SFH and the associated Projects.

 Members are taken to consent to SFH's use of such creations in a manner reasonably contemplated by their contribution and membership as discussed in this document.
-As a member and contributor you also agree not to bring any claim for infringement of your moral rights in respect of that use.
+As a member and contributor you also agree not to bring any claim for infringement of your moral rights in respect of that use by SFH or its associated Projects.

 Members undertake not to compete or work for competitors, who are not collaborating officially with SFH for a period of two years after after ceasing to contribute or be a member of SFH.